 One alternative to direct investment is the indirect route of short term bonds.

 Oxford Capital, for example, has recently launched a Residential Development Bond which leverages the demand for housing by making loans to UK house builders.
 Returns are generated by charging interest and fees on these loans and not by investing in, or taking ownership of property.
 But the bricks and mortar do ultimately form part of the security taken on behalf of the bondholders.

 The 12-month bond offers a 7% fixed coupon and £10,000 entry level without any of the costs or administration burdens of actually owning the residential properties.
 It funds the smaller but experienced developers that have struggled for finance in the last decade and which have been identified as a crucial factor in resolving the UK housing crisis.

 Other advantages of this sector include the ability to diversify across various smaller projects in different areas to offset the lumpy performance of the UK housing market; house price growth across the twenty cities in the Hometrack UK Cities House Price Index ranged from 7.1% to -5.7% in May 2018.

 Furthermore, with smaller developers, come smaller housing developments.
-This gives an element of exclusivity, particularly with the build quality of the types of companies targeted by Oxford Capital which has already been involved in lending around £50 million.
+This gives an element of exclusivity, particularly with the build quality of the types of development companies targeted by Oxford Capital.
+Companies managed by Oxford Capital have already been involved in lending around £50 million in the infrastructure space.
 And, with substantially fewer houses to sell than is typically the case on large housing developments, the premise is that the sale of a sufficient number to pay off the developers’ debts, will be relatively speedy.
 Since bondholders are positioned as first in line to receive their capital and coupon on the sale of completed houses, this is certainly an interesting proposition.